 A wrongful death claim is authorized by the operation of law in California.
 This law allows only certain people to file a lawsuit for the recovery of money following the negligent or intentional death of another.
-If you do not qualify under the statute, most likely you are not authorized under the law to bring a lawsuit, or to recover money damages from the wrongful death of another.
+If you do not qualify under the statute, most likely you are not authorized under the law to bring a lawsuit or to recover money damages for the wrongful death of another.

 These People Can File a Wrongful Death Claim on Behalf of Someone Else: